Pyrdacor/Ambermoon/FileSpecs/Items.md

 Each item has a fixed cost that is used when you buy items.
 This is independent of your charisma.

 But the sell price is charisma dependent.
-Every 10 charisma points you get a bonus of "item cost / 100".
+Every 10 charisma points you get a bonus of 1% the item cost.

 The total sell price is calculated like this: